 Previously, Dr. Szewko served as a lecturer at Warsaw University, Academy of Defense, Academy of Humanities and as an expert with the National Center for Security Studies.
 Dr. Szewko served as the president of the Polish Chinese Foundation for Communication and Cooperation.
 He was an advisor to the Prime Minister and to the Head of the Office of Ministers and also served as Deputy Minister of Science (2003-2004).

-Guest lecturer, Terrorism and Hybrid Warfare, Security Issues and Central Europe
+Guest lecturer, Terrorism and Hybrid Threats; Security Issues and Central Europe

 Konrad Niklewicz, managing deputy director of the Civic Institute, was a member of the European Commission’s High-Level Expert Group on fake news.
 His research focuses on European & social affairs, Public Relations, Social Media and communication strategies.
 Author of many papers, he recently published “Weeding Out Fake News: An Approach to Social Media Regulation” (Brussels: 2017), Hardly seen and rarely heard?
 European Commission generated presence on Polish social media (Sprawy Międzynarodowe, 2018, 71/2).
 In the past, Konrad Niklewicz served as the spokesperson for the Polish Presidency of the Council, deputy director of the Government’s Information Centre, Undersecretary of State at the Ministry of Regional Development and the secretary of Prime Minister’s Advisory Council.
 He was also a visiting lecturer at the University of Warsaw.
 Before joining the public sector and the academia, Konrad Niklewicz worked as an editor of the economic section of Gazeta Wyborcza daily.
 In 2005 – 2007 he was Gazeta’s correspondent in Brussels.